FHIR CI-Build

 The resource is very often the context, such that %resource = %context.
 When a DomainResource contains another resource, and that contained resource is the focus (%resource) then %rootResource refers to the container resource.
 Note that in most cases, the resource is not contained by another resource, and then %rootResource is the same as %resource.

 Will filter the input collection for items named "extension" with the given url.
 This is a syntactical shortcut for .extension.where(url = string), but is simpler to write.
-Will return an empty collection if the input collection is empty or the url is empty.
+If the input collection is empty or the url is empty, the return value will be an empty collection.

-Returns true if the input collection contains a single value which is a FHIR primitive, and it has a primitive value (e.g. as opposed to not having a value and just having extensions).
-Otherwise, the return value is empty.
+If the input collection contains a single value which is a FHIR primitive, then will return true if the single value is a primitive value (e.g., as opposed to not having a value and just having extensions) and false if not.
+If the input collection is not a single FHIR primitive, the return value is empty.

 Note to implementers: The FHIR conceptual model talks about "primitives" as subclasses of the type Element that also have id and extensions.
 What this actually means is that a FHIR primitive is not a primitive in an implementation language.
 The introduction (section 2 above) describes the navigation tree as if the FHIR model applies - primitives are both primitives and elements with children.